sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/gis_software_android.md

 ![Connecting over Serial](img/QGIS/SparkFun%20RTK%20QGIS%20-%20Direct%20Serial%20Connection.png)

 Alternatively, a direct serial connection to the RTK device can be obtained.
-Use a USB cable to connect to the 'CONFIG UBLOX' port on RTK Surveyor/Express/Plus and the single USB C port on the RTK Facet/L-Band.
-Be sure you have the u-blox driver installed.
-Then select the appropriate COM port for the u-blox module.
-See [Configure with Serial](configure_with_serial.md) for more information.
+Use a USB cable to connect to the RTK device.
+See [Output GNSS Data over USB](https://docs.sparkfun.com/SparkFun_RTK_Everywhere_Firmware/menu_ports/#output-gnss-data-over-usb) for more information.

 ## Survey Master